An optical flow approach to tracking ship track behavior using GOES-R satellite imagery: Introduction

-This research sets the stage for a more thorough exploration of the atmospheric conditions and exhaust compositions that produce ship tracks and factors that determine whether a track persists for 3, 9, or more than 24 hr.
-Many of these tracks have persisted as detectable linear cloud features for as long as 12 to 24 hr, much longer than the 6--8 hr typically assumed in climate simulation studies in pristine environments \citep[e.g.,][]{berner2015}.
-The remainder of this paper is organized as follows; Section \ref{sec:data} outlines our data sources; Section \ref{sec:hysplit} outlines our HYSPLIT approach; and Section \ref{sec:imageflow} describes our optical flow approach.
-Section \ref{sec:disc} compares both approaches, discusses how they might be used in practice, and recommends follow-on work.
+Our method uses radiance spectra collected from the GOES-17 ABI sensor \cite{goesrabi} and provides an efficient approach to accurately and systematically follow a specific track and characterize ship track persistence.
+We use the HYSPLIT model as a baseline comparison and present performance results in terms of tracking accuracy for known ship track segments.
+We have observed a large variation in terms of track persistence, and we show examples of tracks that persist as detectable linear cloud features for as long as 12 to 24 hours, much longer than the 6--8 hr typically assumed in climate simulation studies in pristine environments, e.g. \cite{berner2015}.
+The remainder of this paper is organized as follows: Section \ref{sec:data} outlines our data sources; Section \ref{sec:imageflow} describes our optical flow approach; Section \ref{sec:hysplit} compares our approach to HYSPLIT, a standard tool for the trajectory analysis of aerosols; and Section \ref{sec:results} assesses the performance of both methods.
+Finally, Section \ref{sec:disc} discusses how our proposed approach might be used in practice, and recommends follow-on work.